Mailbag V

 It seems like I deal with someone every day who is "stuck on stupid."
 I'm going to overuse the shit out of this one in my everyday conversations.
 That email above is a good example of someone who's stuck on stupid.

 Hey.
 I want to make a headboard and footboard for my bed out of my parent's front doors.
 They got new ones by the way, I didn't just steal them and leave them doorless.
-Anyway, after I strip and stain them, do you think you could secure the boards on for me and attache them to the bed frame when y'all come next Saturday or Sunday?
+Anyway, after I strip and stain them, do you think you could secure the boards on for me and attach them to the bed frame when y'all come next Saturday or Sunday?

 Shelly